-History will ultimately pass judgment on the wisdom of these two laws.
-But when applied to an individual verdict or settlement, the unintended disparity caused by their passage becomes abundantly clear.
+History will ultimately pass judgment on the wisdom of these new tax laws, but when applied to an individual award or settlement the unintended disparity caused by their passage becomes abundantly clear.

 The challenge of cash awards

 Whether for punitive damages, bad faith, wrongful termination, discrimination, defamation or any one of a variety of taxable damage possibilities, the new tax rates present a major challenge for attorneys negotiating settlements and trying cases.